rodneaa/credit-risk-classification/README.md

 ## Open the starter code notebook and use it to complete the following steps:
  ### Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

-## Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+  ### Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

 * * NOTE
 ( A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.)

-## Split the data into training and testing datasets by using train_test_split.
+  ### Split the data into training and testing datasets by using train_test_split.

-## Create a Logistic Regression Model with the Original Data
+### Create a Logistic Regression Model with the Original Data, then later the resamlpled data
    Use your knowledge of logistic regression to complete the following steps:

   * Fit a logistic regression model by using the training data (X_train and y_train).
   * Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

-## Evaluate the model’s performance by doing the following:
+### Evaluate the model’s performance by doing the following:
   * Generate a confusion matrix.
   * Print the classification report.